jaugustomachado/ShoppingList/README.md

 SQL script folder: [Link](https://github.com/jaugustomachado/LiferayChallenge/blob/master/src/main/resources/scriptSQLDatabase.sql)

-Run the java program -> Link of the APP Class: https://github.com/jaugustomachado/LiferayChallenge/blob/master/src/main/java/augusto/sales/SalesApplication.java
+Run the java program -> APP Class (main): [LinK](https://github.com/jaugustomachado/LiferayChallenge/blob/master/src/main/java/augusto/sales/SalesApplication.java)

 Insert the items of the list as in the model : "1 book at 12.49" , to close the list just press enter at the end.